Matroids: A Macaulay2 package

-Even for graphic matroids, the Tutte polynomial contains a wealth of information about the graph; e.g. the Tutte polynomial specializes to the chromatic polynomial, the flow polynomial, and the reliability polynomial.
-For specific points, $T_{M(G)}(2,1)$ counts the number of forests in $G$, and $T_{M(G)}(2,0)$ counts the number of acyclic orientations of $G$.
+For graphic matroids, the Tutte polynomial contains a wealth of information about the graph; e.g. the Tutte polynomial specializes to the chromatic polynomial.
+Even evaluations at specific points contain nontrivial information: e.g. $T_{M(G)}(2,1)$ counts the number of spanning forests in $G$, and $T_{M(G)}(2,0)$ counts the number of acyclic orientations of $G$.